fickse/graph_demo/README.md

 # Creating a network diagram of your workplace
 ---
-For a presentation at work recently I wanted to create a visualization of a social network to highlight the kinds of insights that can be derived from social network analysis.
+For a presentation at work recently I wanted to create a visualization of a social network.
 Social networks are particularly useful for revealing indirect patterns in connected data (e.g. 'friends of friends' relationships).

 ![alt text](Capture.PNG)